sigmacomputing/sigmaquickstarts/site/sigmaguides/src/fundamentals_6_administration/fundamentals_6_administration.md

 <img src="assets/horizonalline.png">

 #### Embedding
-For customers who want to include (embed) Sigma content into their own applications, Sigma provides Application Embedding.
+For customers who want to include (embed) Sigma content into their own applications, Sigma provides an embedding method.

 [There is a QuickStart series for those wanting detailed information and instruction.](https://quickstarts.sigmacomputing.com/?cat=embedding)